Last Updated on May 27, 2026 by Dr Gary Danko

 Sometimes, that tension expresses itself physically through a jerk or jolt.
 It’s as if your subconscious is saying, “Wait—are we sure we’re ready to be off duty?
 There’s still stuff we haven’t processed.”

-If your mind tends to replay the day or relive conversation after conversation once things get quiet, you might see echoes of this in why you relive conversations at night and why you feel emotionally overwhelmed at night.
+If your mind tends to replay the day or relive conversations once things get quiet, you may also relate to why you relive conversations at night, why you feel emotionally overwhelmed at night, and the broader pattern of sleep anxiety symptoms.

 The Energetic Shift: Your Field Also Has to Let Go